A mother unloading groceries with her son in their kitchen

 Frequently Asked Question about Make Hunger History

-Early in the pandemic, policymakers, business leaders, community leaders and hunger fighters came together to keep devastating levels of hunger at bay.
+Early in the pandemic, policymakers, business leaders, community leaders and the hunger-relief system came together to keep devastating levels of hunger at bay.
 We learned a lot in the process and we’re ready to bring back that sense of urgency and put our new knowledge and partnerships to work.

 We considered how long it would take to make significant change if we see action from policymakers, business leaders, and all Minnesotans.
 We believe it's possible, but we can’t get it done without everyone pooling their varied and integral resources together.